vita-epfl/rock-pytorch/README.md

 </p>

 #### Scene, depth and surface normals
-When running detection on a model with the ROCK block, the `scene-output-path`, `--depth_output_path` and `--normals_output_path` arguments can be added to save the scene, depth and surface normals predictions of each image.
+When running detection on a model with the ROCK block, the `scene_output_path`, `--depth_output_path` and `--normals_output_path` arguments can be added to save the scene, depth and surface normals predictions of each image.

 #### Throughput
 The `--get_throughput` argument can be added to obtain the model throughput (in images/sec).
 If this argument is added, drawing and saving the output images to a folder is disabled as these operations add a very significant time overhead, and the batch size is set to 1.